joshuar/go-hass-agent/README.md

 options](https://www.home-assistant.io/docs/configuration/customizing-devices/)
 for a sensor/entity, toggle the *Enabled* switch.
 The agent will automatically detect the disabled state and send/not send updates as appropriate.

+> [!NOTE]
+>
-- Note that while the agent will stop sending updates for a disabled sensor, it will not stop gathering the raw data for the sensor.
+> While the agent will stop sending updates for a disabled sensor, it
+> will not stop gathering the raw data for the sensor.

 ### _The GUI windows are too small/too big.
 How can I change the size?_